mavric14/Testing-Pull-Request/README.md

 == README

-Just changed the file so that I have somthing to commit
+Just changed the file so that I have somthing to commit.

+This is the change that I made.

 Things you may want to cover: